 Determine your entry status and residency and submit application and transcripts.

-Midland College maintains an admissions policy which insures that all persons who can profit from post-secondary education have an opportunity to enroll.
-Students begin the admission process by completing an application, available online at www.midland.edu and in the Admissions Office.
+Midland College maintains an admissions policy which ensures that all persons who can profit from postsecondary education have an opportunity to enroll.
+Students begin the admission process by completing an application, available online at www.applytexas.org.
 Applicants may assume admission acceptance after all requirements are met.
-All inquiries should be addressed to the Office of Admissions, (432) 685-6426.
+All inquiries should be addressed to the Office of Admissions, admissions@midland.edu.
 Please remember that being admitted to Midland College does NOT guarantee admission to certain specific programs of study.
 Specialized programs usually have additional qualification requirements.
 Applicants should consult with the division dean or a counselor/advisor for details concerning admission to these programs.

-Immunizations Requirements
+Immunizations Requirements Texas State Law SB 1107 mandates that all entering students under the age of 30 provide a certificate signed by a health care provider or an official immunization record verifying that the student has been vaccinated against bacterial meningitis, or has received a booster during the five years prior to registration and at least 10 days before the first day of the semester.
+Entering students include those entering college for the first time, transfer students from other colleges and returning or continuing students who have had a break in enrollment of at least one fall or spring semester.
+The law allows exceptions for: